What Do You Need for Compositional Generalization in Diffusion Planning?

 \subsubsection{Algorithm Hyperparameters}

-Here we report the common hyperparameter we ran our experiments with, unless otherwise specified.
-Table \ref{appendix:hyperparameters} shows the full values.
+Here we report the common hyperparameters we ran our experiments with.
+We tuned each algorithm differently for the navigation environment (Maze) manipulation environments (the other five environments described in~\ref{section:env}) as we found the Maze's more precise demands required different parameters to work well.

+For all environments, we down-sample the trajectory given by the diffusion model to a shorter horizon trajectory, sometimes called skip-planning~\cite{lu2025makes}.
+During inference we then linearly interpolate these down-sampled trajectories into a full-length one before they are given to the trajectory-following controller.
+We did this because we found that DiT on sequences longer than $128$ struggled with producing coherent trajectories and required unacceptable compute to train.
+For the navigation environments we use the same horizon across all algorithms; for the manipulation environments where fine-grained detail around picks was important we use less skip planning for the CNN-based models.
+We generally found the CNN models capable of handling planning horizons up to $1024$ without issue.

+We performed $[-1,1]$ min-max normalization to the observation and generation space for all algorithms, except the video inputs to visual Diffusion Policy, which we performed $[0,1]$ min-max normalization on.

-We used inverse dynamics to remove the need to tune action versus state weighing in the diffusion objective, and because recent work indicates it generally performs better than joint prediction \cite{lu2025makes}.
+For Diffusion Planner and CompDiffuser, instead of jointly generating states and actions as in~\citet{janner2022planning}, we use a separate inverse dynamics model (as in~\citet{ajay2023is}).
+This removes the need to tune action versus state weighing in the diffusion objective, and generally performs better than joint prediction \cite{lu2025makes}.
 We execute this inverse dynamics model with feedback, executing the action $a_t$ at each time step $t$ by giving the model the current state in the plan $p_t$ and the current state from the environment $s_t$, such that $a_t = \text{invdyn}(p_t,s_t)$.